-• Fieldwork safety awareness session covering personal safety, risk assessment and planning tips.
-Post-fieldwork students are invited to attend to share their experiences.
+Departmental Fieldwork safety and Ethics awareness session (run annually by OSGA)

+This covers personal safety, risk assessment, planning tips and practicalities to prepare your ethics checklist.
 All students carrying out fieldwork are expected to attend this.
+This course is expected to be run online (TBC)

-Social Sciences Division Research and Skills Training (termly)
+Social Sciences Division Research and Skills Training (run termly, TBC)